Travel log of our honeymoon in French Polynesia. Read Part I here.

 We then head to the very South of the island, where is located the first international marae of the Polynesian triangle, marae Taputapuatea.
 It’s an hour drive from Uturoa and it gives us the chance to see much of the north coastline.
 On the left, it is mostly rugged coastline without beaches and on the right, a lush, vibrant forest.
 It must be such an incredible experience to do a canoe ride on the Faaroa, the only navigable river in French Polynesia, through this dense tropical forest.
 Just another reason to come back!

 We finally arrives at the marae, it’s already noon and the sun is high in the sky.
 Thankfully, some clouds are forming in the distance, providing us some well-needed shade.
 As entering this sacred place, we are immersed into a mystic atmosphere.
-This UNESCO world heritage site is considered to be the home of the sacred culture of Hawaii, New Zealand and the Cook Islands, where Polynesians ventured north to Hawaii and west to New Zealand.
+Formerly named Havai’i, Raiatea and this UNESCO world heritage site is considered to be the home of the sacred culture of Hawaii, New Zealand and the Cook Islands.
+As shown by the mythical octopus, Polynesians ventured north to Hawaii and west to New Zealand.
 A well preserved tiki is the guardian of one of the sacred houses, offerings to the gods are laid out on rocks, and crabs are hiding on our way.
 Here the labels introducing the History of the whole Polynesia are perfectly readable and we learn a lot about those traditional marae.

 Our third stop is Mount Tapioi, which provide the only hike you can do without a guide.
 We hesitate a bit to find the start of the trail but we eventually do and start our way up to the top (294m).
 It turns out to be a quite easy hike as after 30-min-ish we arrive at the top, sweating as the sun is so hot.
 We are rewarded with a 360° view over Bora, Taha’a and Huahine.
 We stay a few minutes here, on top of the island, in the middle of the largest ocean in the world.
 A rooster struts along the edge and draws us from a dream.
 We walk down the same path as the shadows grow longer.